-Coverage for U.S./Caribbean Cat, European Cat, Other Property Cat, retrocessional / Lloyd’s shorttail, marine and fire.
-In the form of a retrocessional quota share.
+Coverage for U.S./Caribbean Cat, European Cat, Other Property Cat, retrocessional / Lloyd’s shorttail, marine, aviation and fire.
+In the form of a retrocessional reinsurance quota share.

-The transaction was really designed to augment St Paul Re’s capacity across the five lines of business, in this way the transaction was not just a pure transfer of risk but a very early example of a securitisation of risk being used to tap third-party capital to augment underwriting capacity.
+The transaction was really designed to augment St Paul Re’s capacity across the five lines of business, in this way the transaction was not only a pure transfer of risk, but a very early example of a securitisation of risk being used to tap third-party capital to augment underwriting capacity.

 George Town Re sold 89 $500,000 units, totalling $44.5m in one tranche, plus another $24 million of preference shares.

 The interest paid to investors varied with the available net income of George Town Re.
 George Town Re did not provide a coupon to investors, rather it distributed available net income to them.

 It was calculated using a combination of the total net premium income available to the vehicle and the return made on securities investments.